EEEManchester/radiation_layer/readme.md

 catkin_make
 ```

-This package currently has no dependancies on other packages, besides the stock ROS costmap_2d package from the navigation stack.
+This package is intended to be used with the ROS [costmap_2D](http://wiki.ros.org/costmap_2d) package from the navigation stack, therefore, this package will also need to be installed.
+However, this is likely already installed on your system.

 # How it works